getting-things-gnome/GTGOnline/README.md

 The Web application is up and running ([link](https://gtgonline-parinporecha.rhcloud.com/))

+If you want to check out the UI of GTGOnline!, you can use the following credentials -
+ * email - test@test.com
+ * pass - testtest

+or you can view the screenshots ([here](imgur.com/a/NOKse#0))

 If you want to run this application on your own server, here's how you can -

 **Requirements - SQL server, Django >= 1.4 (1.5 is preferable)**